UPPMAX/UPPMAX-documentation/docs/getting_started/login_bianca.md

     for example `verysecret`

  4. Enjoy!
 You are in!
-Or, to be precise, you are on your own virtual project cluster.
+Or, to be precise, you are on the login node of your own virtual project cluster.
+    By default, this node has one core, hence if you need more memory or more CPU power, you submit a job (interactive or batch), and an idle node will be moved into your project cluster.

 ???- tip "Video: how to use a terminal and SSH to access the Bianca console environment"